 Since 2007 the orchestra has been an active part of the Kuopio city Cultural education plan (Culture Path) for early and basic education; every year junior high school 7th graders are invited to the Kuopio Music Centre to a Kuopio Symphony Orchestra’s special concert as part of the so called Music Path.

 The Finnish Cultural Foundation chose the orchestra to be a member of a national Art Testers Campaign starting in 2017 – during the first three campaign years between 2017-2020 the KSO reached approximately 3.000 eight-graders from the Northern Savo region.
-The orchestra was chosen also for the new campaign continuing in 2020-2021.
+The orchestra was chosen also for the new campaign continuing in 2020-2021 and 2021-2022.
 The aim of the campaign is to provide young people with an opportunity to experience art, also art to which many would not otherwise have access such as classical music concerts.
 After the artistic experience the teenagers can evaluate it on their smartphones or tablets answering questions, for example, about the emotions that the art experience aroused.

 The aim of the KSO audience education is to reach people not only in Kuopio but also in the larger Northern Savo region; guest concerts for audiences of different ages in the whole Kuopio region and the municipalities of Northern Savo make live art music more accessible to a larger number of people.